 I started my academic career at Emory University in Women's Studies and Sociology but after six years in Atlanta, and a very difficult decision, my husband and I decided we had to return to the west coast and I resigned to move to the Seattle area.
 (For more details about the decision see my essay "Mother's Day".)

-I am currently a Lecturer in Interdisciplinary Arts and Sciences at the University of Washington, Bothell, and Affiliate Associate Professor in Gender, Women, and Sexuality Studies & Latin American and Caribbean Studies at the University of Washington, Seattle.
-When not working, I enjoy the natural beauty of the Puget Sound area with my family - my husband Dave, daughter Barrie, and son Aaron.
+I am currently a Senior Lecturer in the School of Interdisciplinary Arts and Sciences at the University of Washington Bothell, Affiliate Associate Professor in Gender, Women, and Sexuality Studies & Latin American and Caribbean Studies, and Faculty Associate at the Center for Human Rights at the University of Washington Seattle.
+When not working, I enjoy the natural beauty of the Puget Sound area with my family — my husband Dave, daughter Barrie, son Aaron, and dog Ruby.